 Nelly loves rolling around on the grass in the sun!

 The Cockapoo originated in the US during the 1960s.
 The Cocker Spaniel and the Poodle originated in the UK.
-From my experience with these three breeds, they have all seem happy and loving dogs.
+From my experience with the Cockapoo, Cocker Spaniel and Poodle, they have all seem happy and loving dogs.